oyku-gencay/GettingAndCleaningDataCourseProject/CodeBook.md

 The values that contain the mean value of measurements contain **.Mean** and standard deviation of those measurements contain **.StandardDeviation**

+The data file **combined_data.csv** should contain 10299 rows of data for 68 variables

 | Variable | Description
 -----------|-------------